AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/quickstart.md

 The IDE should warn that a Gradle project has been detected, and by confirming that this is correct it will self-configure appropriately.

+### Project organization

+You will see a `src/main` folder, with subfolders divided by language.
+Simulations are in the `yaml` folder.

 ## The build script

 Let's explain how things work by looking at the `build.gradle.kts` script.